LaylalaLau/94870-Shuxuan-Liu-Portfolio/README.md

 # What I hope to learn
 I hope to create a publicly accessible portfolio not only for the course, but also as a platform where I can demonstrate my work.

-I plan on becoming a software development engineer after I graduate, but we'll see how things go 😊.
+I haven't thought about what I would do in the long run.
+But after I graduate, I'm going to be a software development engineer first 😊.

 # Portfolio